Sheep-y/Automodchef/Technical.md

 For performance, risk control, damage control, flexibility, or other reasons, we can manually apply patches as required, instead of Harmony.PatchAll

 Example 1: Every patch in this mod!
-Example 2: ToZht, applied by DetectZh
-Example 3: DisableAnalytics, applied in a loop.
+Example 2: ZhImg and ToZht, applied by DetectZh Example 3: DisableAnalytics, applied in a loop.

 === Combinations ===